 The SACE is flexible and student schedules may differ depending on school pathways.
-The majority of students in South Australia will start their journey with EIF in Year 10 Care Group, their selection of Stage 1 subjects in Year 11 (including the compulsory Maths and English choices), and their selection of Stage 2 subjects in Year 12 (including the Research Project, completed during Year 11).
+The majority of students in South Australia will start their journey with EIF in Year 10, their selection of Stage 1 subjects in Year 11 (including the compulsory Maths and English choices), and their selection of Stage 2 subjects in Year 12 (including Activating Identities and Futures (AIF), completed during Year 11).